cunnane/xloil/docs/source/xlOil_Python/GettingStarted.rst

     def Greeting(who):
         return "Hello  " + who

-Open Excel and use the *xlOil* ribbon toolbar to add 'MyTest' to the loaded modules.
+Open Excel and use the *xlOil* ribbon toolbar to ensure the search paths include the directory containing `MyTest.py`.  *Then* add 'MyTest' to the loaded modules.
-Ensure the search paths include the directory containing `MyTest.py`.
+(the order matters because editing the *Load Modules* triggers a load of all newly added modules)

 Call the `=Greeting("world")` function in a cell.